If you do not proactively keep your website code up to date and monitor it, there is a good chance your website will get hacked sooner or later.

 Hackers don’t care if you are a small business or a large company.
 Most hacked website are not from an individual trying to target only your site.
 They use bots (scripts) that crawl the Internet looking for vulnerabilities in web hosting accounts and website code.
 If you’re vulnerable, they attack.
 If your hosting account and website are not secured, they get in.

-All sites need ongoing maintenance to keep them updated and secure just like a computer program, apps on your phone and your operating system on your computer.
+Websites need ongoing maintenance to keep them updated and secure just like a computer program, apps on your phone and your operating system on your computer.

 Hacked Websites Have Many Points of Vulnerability

-Web Hosting
+Web Hosting Service

-I explained to the site owner, the importance of keeping PHP up to date on your hosting account and that it could be the source of where their site was hacked.
 In my website quote, I included (cleaning the hacked website), upgrading the web server to use the current version of PHP and to upgrade the written PHP code to support the new version.
 After I was hired to do the work, and was given access to cPanel, I found they were running a version of PHP that has not been supported in 6 years.
 The only option was to upgrade PHP to a version that has not been supported since 2018.
 I told them it was time to find a new host.

-You are paying for a service.
+With web hosting, you are paying for a service.
 If they are not providing quality service.
 Find a new hosting company.

 Website Code